Equinox134/eqblogarch/_posts/2022-07-24-dfs-and-bfs.md

 * graph: The adjacency list of the graph
 * visited: A boolean array that keeps track of nodes that have been previously visited
 * traversal: A vector that stores the nodes in the order they were traversed
+* V: The number of nodes in the graph
 * u: The node that is currently being searched
 * next: The node that is going to be searched next